-Situated only 11 miles away from the centre of Wakefield, our Leeds based centre services a variety of businesses in the Wakefield area.
+Situated only 11 miles away from the centre of Wakefield, we services a variety of businesses in the Wakefield area.
 From tiny salons to entire haulage fleets, we are able to carry out a range of services for Wakefield.
 Check out a handful of them, below:

 Situated on the eastern edge of the Pennines, nestled just opposite and beneath the M1 and M62, Wakefield and its outlying areas is home to 325,800 people.